Start of Main Content

 Portrait of Bryan Seegmiller, Faculty at the Kellogg School of Management

 Bryan Seegmiller is an Assistant Professor of Finance at the Kellogg School of Management.
 He joined Kellogg in July 2022 after completing his Ph.D. in financial economics at the Massachusetts Institute of Technology.
 His research interests are in labor and finance, technological innovation, and asset pricing.
-Bryan’s current projects examine how labor market power affects firms’ profitability and labor shares; the ways new technologies shape the tasks that workers perform and the risks that workers face in the labor market; and how frictions in the financial sector are transmitted into stock price movements.
+Bryan’s current projects examine how labor market power affects firms’ profitability and labor shares; the ways new technologies shape the tasks that workers perform and the risks that workers face in the labor market; the impact of artificial intelligence on labor demand; and how frictions in the financial sector are transmitted into stock price movements.

 Finance I (FINCM-430-0)